What Is a Personal Guarantee?

 • Defaulting on a loan with a personal guarantee can negatively impact your personal credit score, as the obligation may be reported to credit bureaus.

-Personal Guarantees Explained
+Understanding Personal Guarantees

 A personal guarantee is a legal obligation that an individual will be financially responsible for a business debt if the business itself can’t repay the financing.
 If a business owner signs a personal guarantee as part of a loan agreement, he or she must cover the debt with personal assets in the event of the business defaulting.
-If you apply for a loan with this type of agreement, your personal credit history will be reviewed as part of the loan application process (and in addition to your business’s financials).

-As part of a personal guarantee, you may need to pledge assets.
 Typically, assets could include your checking and savings accounts, vehicles, and real estate (like your home).
 It’s important to know what’s included in the guarantee because it should name the assets at risk if the loan goes into default.

 Despite the risks to your personal assets, you may decide that it’s worth signing a personal guarantee.
 It can help strengthen your application for small business financing, especially if your company has poor credit or no credit history.

-Limited vs Unlimited Personal Guarantees
+Limited vs. Unlimited Personal Guarantees

 There are two primary types of personal guarantees: limited and unlimited personal guarantees.
 It’s important to understand the differences because your responsibility varies significantly depending on which type the lender requires.

-Limited guarantee.
-This option is usually designed when there are multiple business owners making the guarantee.
+Limited guarantee: This option is usually designed when there are multiple business owners making the guarantee.
 Each owner is responsible for up to a certain percentage or amount of the outstanding balance if the loan goes into default.
 Five partners, for instance, might each have a limited guarantee of 20% of the loan balance.

-Unlimited guarantee.
-This type of guarantee requires one principal personal guarantor who is responsible for the full amount of the small business loan.
+Unlimited guarantee: This type of guarantee requires one principal personal guarantor who is responsible for the full amount of the small business loan.
 In addition to liquid assets, the creditor may also seize physical assets like cars or real estate in order to recoup a defaulted loan.

-Why Do Lenders Ask for Personal Guarantees?
+Why Lenders Require Personal Guarantees

 A lender may require a personal guarantee as an extra layer of financial protection in case the business is not able or willing to repay the loan.
 Personal guarantees both mitigate lender risk and demonstrate borrower commitment.